Bio coming soon.

 Will Rinehart, Senior Fellow, AEI (moderator – confirmed)

-Fast-Tracking Projects Through Smarter Permitting, Procurement and Delivery Tools
+Fast-Tracking Projects Through Smarter Permitting, Procurement and Delivery Tools.

 Getting infrastructure and industrial projects off the ground requires alignment between approvals, capital, and delivery.
 This session highlights practical, bipartisan efforts to reduce red tape — from modernised permitting workflows to more flexible procurement models and financing mechanisms.